Dental Foundation Training (DFT) overview

 Consent of absence will only be considered in exceptional circumstances, subject to the agreement of the Training Programme Director, Associate Dean for Dental Foundation Training and the Postgraduate Dental Dean, following a written request at least 6 weeks in advance.

-Any study days missed will be expected to be made up with suitable equivalent training / education (approved by the relevant Training Programme Director) in your own time and, where necessary, at your own cost.
+Any study days missed will be expected to be made up with suitable equivalent training/education (approved by the relevant Dean/Associate Dean for Dental Foundation Training) in your own time and, where necessary, at your own cost.

-Thank you for your interest in applying to 2023 Dental Foundation Training recruitment.
-We hope you find this guidance useful, however if you have any further queries please do not hesitate to contact our Applicant Support Portal.
+If you have any queries please do not hesitate to contact the Applicant Support Portal.

 You will be unable to change your application once it has been submitted.